anand-chitte/JavaDoc/docs/java/Collection Framework.md

 # Collection Framework in Java

 The Java **Collection Framework** is a unified architecture for representing and manipulating collections (groups of objects).
-It provides interfaces, implementations, and algorithms to handle various types of collections, such as lists, sets, queues, and maps.
+It provides pre-built data structures like List, Set, Queue, and Map, making it easier to handle data in a structured way.

 ## Core Interfaces in the Collection Framework